OlofHarrysson/sticker/markdown/installation.md

 1. Go to [https://console.cloud.google.com/apis/library/speech.googleapis.com](https://console.cloud.google.com/apis/library/speech.googleapis.com).
 2. Press <kbd>Enable</kbd> and wait for the console page to load.
 3. Go to the [Credentials](https://console.cloud.google.com/apis/credentials) page and press <kbd>Create credentials</kbd> &rarr; <kbd>Service account key</kbd>.
-4. Set the role to Project Owner and create a json key.
+4. Set the role to **Project Owner** and create a json key.
 Don't share this key-file as anyone who gets a hold of it can access and use your Google Cloud project.
 5. Move the file to the editing-butler directory.
-6. Open the file `config.py` file in a text editor and change the google_key value to your file path. e.g. `self.google_key = myfilename.json`.
+6. Open the file `settings.py` file in a text editor and change the google_key value to your file path. e.g. `self.google_key = myfilename.json`
 7. Test the program as described in the installation guide.